Skip to Main Content

 Counseling Issues Search Strategies

-A majority of the topics from the List of Possible Counseling Issues can be easily researched by simply searching them as Subjects in the Powell Library Catalog (above or from the Library Web site).
+A majority of the topics needed for this course can be easily researched by simply searching them as Subjects in the Discovery Catalog on the Powell Library Web site.
 Use the metadata code "su:" to limit the search to just the Subject field.
-Like this:
+Like this: su:psychology.

 This will retrieve numerous resources related to the topic.
-So much so, that it will be more effective to focus the results using the Search Tools to the left of the results list.
-Consider limiting by FormatYear, Language and/or Topic See Figures 1 & 2 below.
+So much so, that it will be more effective to focus the results using the Filters to the left of the results list.
+Consider limiting by Resource Format, Content TypeYear of Publication, and/or Academic Discipline See Figure 1 below.

 Once you've retrieved your results list, you'll want to be an even more effective researcher by "Using Sources to Find More Sources".
-That is, by examining the record's Description you can identify additional terminology, especially Subjects, that can be used to further your research.
-See Figures 3 & 4 below.
+That is, examine the full metadata (aka bibliographic) record to identify additional terminology, especially Subjects, that can be used to further your research.
+Watch the video tutorial "Seven Steps to Successful Research" for more details.

 Secular View